yeyuanch/yeyuanch.github.io/_pages/life.md

 ## Animes

-- I think I am not typically an expert about animes, but just let me recommend some.
+- I am not typically an expert about animes, but just let me recommend some.

-- Animes I most recommend in order:
+- Animes I most recommend in (weak) order:
-  1. Steins; Gate & Steins; Gate 0
+  1. Steins; Gate (0)
   2. Violet Evergarden
   3. From The New World
+  4. Neon Genesis Evangelion
-  4. planetarian ~the reverie of a little planet~
+  5. planetarian ~the reverie of a little planet~
-  5. Endro~!
-  6. HYOUKA
+  6. Endro~!
+  7. BanG Dream!
+It's MyGO!!!!!
-  7. Puella Magi Madoka Magica
+  8. Puella Magi Madoka Magica
+  9. Bloom Into You

 + Other good animes:
   - Urara Meirocho
+  - Plastic Memories
   - WorldEnd
-  - Bocchi the Rock!
   - CLANNAD ~AFTER STORY~
   - Angel Beats!

-## Puzzle Games

-- IMO (?)
+  - HYOUKA
-- 14 Variants of Minesweeper

-+ Patrick's Parabox

-+ Cypher

-+ Gorogoa

-+ Tabletop Simulator (?)